Ancient Carthage: First Punic War (264–241 BC)

 Hiero's intervention placed Carthage's military forces directly across the Strait of Messina, the narrow channel of water that separated Sicily from Italy.
 Moreover, the presence of the Carthaginian fleet gave them effective control over this strategically important bottleneck and demonstrated a clear and present danger to nearby Rome and her interests.
 As a result, the Roman Assembly, although reluctant to ally with a band of mercenaries, sent an expeditionary force to return control of Messana to the Mamertines.

 The subsequent Roman attack on Carthaginian forces at Messana triggered the first of the Punic Wars.
-Over the course of the next century, these three major conflicts between Rome and Carthage would determine the course of Western civilization.
-The wars included a dramatic Carthaginian invasion led by Hannibal, which nearly brought an end to Rome.

 During the First Punic Wars, the Romans under the command of Marcus Atilius Regulus managed to land in Africa, though were ultimately repelled by the Carthaginians led by Xanthippus after the carthaginian victory at the battle of Tunis.
 Notwithstanding the decisive defense of its homeland, as well as some initial naval victories, Carthage suffered a succession of losses that forced it to sue for peace.
 Shortly thereafter, Carthage also faced a major mercenary revolt that dramatically changed its internal political landscape, bringing the influential Barcid family to prominence.
 The war also impacted Carthage's international standing, as Rome used the events of the war to back its claim over Sardinia and Corsica, which it promptly seized.

 Mercenary War (241–238 BC)

 The Mercenary War, also known as the Truceless War, was a mutiny by troops that were employed by Carthage at the end of the First Punic War (264–241 BC), supported by uprisings of African settlements revolting against Carthaginian control.
-It lasted from 241 to late 238 or early 237 BC and ended with Carthage suppressing both the mutiny and the revolt.
+The mercenaries mutinied due to a dispute in pay, as 20,000 foreign soldiers had fought for Carthage in the First Punic War, and Carthage was struggling to acquire the funds to pay both the Romans and their mercenaries.

+For the first year of the war (241BC), Carthage fared poorly under the leadership of Hanno.
+However, in 240BC, Hamilcar Barca was given joint-command, and supreme command a year later.
+He led a successful campaign.
+This campaign is marked by remarkable leniency from the Carthaginians, in an attempt to woo over the rebels.
+However, this was short-lived, as in 240BC the rebel leaders tortured 700 Carthaginian prisoners to death.
+After this event, the war was pursued with great brutality from both sides.

+By 237BC, Carthage claimed victory after numerous setbacks, but the rebels were defeated and returned to Carthaginian rule. `An expedition was prepared to reclaim Sardinia, but this was stopped by Rome, who quickly occupied these islands, in contravention of the peace treaty of the First Punic War.
+This is often considered to be the main reason for the start of the Second Punic War.